Who needs a food handlers license and why it is important for your business

 Once you pass the exam, you'll get your food handlers certificate.

 • Always Food Safe.
-This company offers several different training options for different types of employees.
+This company offers several training options for different types of employees.
 Courses are only available online in video format.
 The cost for the food handler training is $10.
 You can print your food handlers certificate as soon as you pass the exam.

-Who needs a food handler license?
+Who needs a food handlers license?

 Some require all employees who handle food to get a license.

-Licensing requirements vary by location.
+Licensing requirements vary by state.

-For example, New York requires that businesses that handle or prepare food have a licensed food operations supervisor on duty during business hours.
-But all employees aren't required to have a food handler card.
+For example, New York requires businesses that handle or prepare food to have a licensed food operations supervisor on duty during business hours.
+But all employees aren’t required to have a food handler card.

-If you live in an area that requires all employees to have a license, it's important to know how soon after their hire date each person needs to complete their training and pass the licensing exam.
+In general, food service businesses in most states must obtain a food handlers license within 30 to 90 days of opening.
+If you live in an area that requires all food workers to have a license, it’s important to know how soon each person needs to complete their training and pass the licensing exam after their hire date.

-Benefits of having a food handler license
+Benefits of a food handlers license

 A lawsuit related to foodborne illness could be a major setback for your business and it’s caused many businesses to close for good.

-After all, no one wants to eat at a restaurant that's known for its history of food poisoning.
+After all, no one wants to eat at a restaurant known for its history of food poisoning.
+A food handlers license shows you’re serious about your business.

 • Foodborne illness